SubParSuperCar/rbx-destructor/README.md

 - You can schedule callbacks to execute during destruction by calling `Destructor.Add` with a function and its arguments (variadic).

-- Tweens are destructed by using `Tween:Cancel()` before `Instance:Destroy()`.
+- Tweens are destructed by using `Tween:Pause()` before `Instance:Destroy()`.

 - While destruction is in progress, `Destructor.Add` (with callbacks) and `Destructor.Destruct` cannot be called.
-This prevents cyclic loops caused by callbacks re-adding themselves.
+This prevents infinite cyclic loops caused by callbacks re-adding themselves.

 - `Destructor.Destruct` uses a function pool map (a dictionary of destructors indexed by their associated type names) instead of an `if-elseif` statement chain for more consistent compute times across supported types.

-- This Class was inspired by other similar alternatives such as [Maid](https://github.com/Quenty/NevermoreEngine/blob/main/src/maid/src/Shared/Maid.lua), [Janitor](https://github.com/howmanysmall/Janitor), and [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau).
+- This class was inspired by other similar alternatives such as [Maid](https://github.com/Quenty/NevermoreEngine/blob/main/src/maid/src/Shared/Maid.lua), [Janitor](https://github.com/howmanysmall/Janitor), and [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau).
 It was written in the Spring of 2024 to satisfy my own needs, including some conservative wants.

 ---

-> **Note:** I haven't benchmarked this Module.
+> **Note:** I haven't benchmarked this module's performance.
 Identifying and implementing micro-optimizations to shave off a few microseconds of compute time wasn't a priority during writing.
 If you have any reasonable optimizations, please submit a Pull Request, and it may be merged. *Thank you.*

 ---